About This Disease

 - Jaundice (a yellowing of the skin or eyes)

-If symptoms occur, they usually appear anywhere from 2 to 6 weeks after exposure.
+If symptoms occur, they usually appear about 4 weeks after close contact with someone who has Hepatitis A or after consuming contaminated food or water but can occur as early as 2 and as late as 7 weeks after exposure.
 Symptoms usually last less than 2 months, although some people can be ill for as long as 6 months.

-Hepatitis A is spread from person to person through the fecal-oral route [i.e. ingestion of something that has been contaminated by the feces (or stool) of an infected person].
-Most infections result from close personal contact with an infected household member or sex partner.
+Hepatitis A is spread from person to person through the fecal‐oral route [i.e. ingestion of something that has been contaminated by the feces (or stool) of an infected person].
+Infection can result from close personal contact with a household member or sex partner who has Hepatitis A.

 Hepatitis A can also be spread by consuming food or water contaminated with the stool of an infected person.